Templates Inputs

 There are several places where the template author can specify an icon to be displayed in the UI.
 For security reasons, it is not possible to load images from external sites.

-The icon is defined as a string and can have one of these forms:
+The icon is defined as a string and can take one of the following forms:

 Rules